 , working one day per week in an entry level professional internship to gain valuable professional skills and earn a portion of their tuition.
 How long has San Miguel existed and what is its mission?

 San Miguel opened in 2004 following a two year feasibility study.

-To date, San Miguel has graduated eleven classes totaling 622 students.
+To date, San Miguel has graduated twelve classes totaling 699 students.
 All graduates have been accepted to college.

-Our mission is: San Miguel a Catholic, LaSallian learning community empowering youth from underserved families, nurtures a Christian spirit and integrates rigorous academics with practical experience, thereby transforming students to be prepared for college and career.
+Our mission is: San Miguel a Catholic, Lasallian learning community empowers youth from underserved families through the integration of Christian values, rigorous academics and practical work experience, educating the whole student for college, career and a fulfilling life.
 Click here to learn more

 .
 Who are San Miguel High School students?